wiebket/ds_code_challenge/README.md

 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
 ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is a number (for ordering), │                        and a short `-` delimited description, e.g. `0.0-main-workflow`.
-│                         `1.0-jqp-initial-data-exploration`.
 │
 ├── pyproject.toml     <- Project configuration file with package metadata for │                         dsu_code_challenge and configuration for tools like black